windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 /path/to/zotero -ZoteroDebugText -jsdebugger
 ```

-When running Zotero from source, passing `-d` flag to the [build_and_run script](https://www.zotero.org/support/dev/client_coding/building_the_desktop_app#helper_script "dev:client_coding:building_the_desktop_app") will rebuild (`-r`) with the devtools included and pass `-jsdebugger`.
+If you’re running Zotero from source code, use the `-d` flag with the  [build_and_run script](https://www.zotero.org/support/dev/client_coding/building_the_desktop_app#helper_script "dev:client_coding:building_the_desktop_app"), which will rebuild Zotero with devtools included and launch it with the `-jsdebugger` flag.

 ![DevTools](devtools.png)

 > 💡 Try this out!
 >
-> Run `Zotero.getMainWindow().console.log("Hello, World!")` from the Run JS window and check the devtools' console.
+> In the Run JS window, run `Zotero.getMainWindow().console.log("Hello, World!")`.
+Check the devtools' console to see the output.

 ## 1.4 Plugin Anatomy

-In this section, we'll introduce the structure of a Zotero plugin, including the plugin file structure and the update mechanism.
+In this section, we’ll cover the structure of a Zotero plugin, including the key files and how the plugin’s metadata is organized.

 ### 1.4.1 Plugin File Structure

-A plugin consists of a collection of files, packaged for distribution and installation.
-It is similar to a web extension, but with some differences.
+A Zotero plugin is made up of a set of files, similar to a web extension, but with specific modifications to work within Zotero’s ecosystem.

 #### 1.4.1.1 manifest.json

-The `manifest.json` file is the metadata file for the plugin.
-It contains the plugin's name, version, description, and other information.
+The `manifest.json` file holds the metadata for your plugin, such as its name, version, and compatibility details.
 This file must be in the root directory of the plugin.

-Here is an example of a `manifest.json` file:
+Here’s a sample `manifest.json`:

 ```json
 {